-Jeremy Stewart is a multimedia artist and performer researching the affective potential of distributed multimedia systems through the creation of improvisational performances, wearable hardware, and machine learning-driven software.
-He is interested in the ways that technology can affect, interact with, and alter an individual’s agency, perception, and autonomy.
+Jeremy Stewart is a multimedia artist and performer researching the affective potential of distributed media systems through the creation of improvisational performances, artificial intelligence (A.I.) software, and wearable hardware.
+His work investigates the ways that technology can affect, interact with, and alter an individual’s agency, perception, and autonomy.

 Stewart is a funded researcher developing new A.I./M.L. software for real-time musical applications.
 This work seeks to provide new understandings of musical form and structure through the implementation of probabilistic and neural network based architectures in the field of musical performance.

-Since 2017, Stewart has been technical director on a number of projects created by the East Boston-based Masary Studios, including Sound Sculpture and HDBPM, which have been seen at venues such as the Peabody Essex Museum and ICA/Boston, as well as at festivals and events across the country.
+Since 2017, Stewart has been technical director on a number of projects created by the Boston-based Masary Studios, including Sound Sculpture, HDBPM, and Figuration, which have been seen at events and venues in New England and across the country including the Peabody Essex Museum, ICA/Boston, Canal Convergence (Scottsdale, AZ.), and MUTEK San Francisco.

 Stewart is currently a PhD candidate in the Electronic Arts program at Rensselaer Polytechnic Institute in Troy, NY.